New Work

 detail view of four tiny knitted birds on bottom of cage and one perched on ledge inside cage

-Courage is the path to freedom
+Courage is the Path to Freedom

 sculpture of bird with blue fabric breast, dull orange wing and dark dull orange back, gray tail, bright orange beak poking through wire enclosure